peter-ngamau/Financial-Inclusion-In-Kenya/README.md

 The Power BI report connects directly to SQL Server and contains 4 pages:

 **Page 1 — National Overview**
-Four KPI cards (total transaction value, active agents, national inclusion rate, excluded population), a bar chart showing annual transaction value growth, a line chart of registered vs active accounts, a donut chart showing included vs excluded split, and a table of the top 10 most excluded counties.
+Four KPI cards (total transaction value, active agents, national inclusion rate, excluded population), a bar chart showing annual transaction value growth, a line chart of registered vs active accounts, a donut chart showing included vs excluded split, and a table of the top 5 most excluded counties.

 **Page 2 — County Map**
 A filled map of all 47 Kenyan counties coloured by inclusion tier, a scatter plot showing agent density vs inclusion rate with region colour coding and population as bubble size, a region slicer that filters all visuals simultaneously, and a full county data table with conditional formatting on agent density tier.

 **Page 3 — Transaction Trends**
-A full-width monthly line chart with a year range slicer, annual transaction value bars with YoY growth line, a quarterly volume matrix showing seasonal patterns, and a clustered bar chart comparing registered vs active accounts with a utilisation rate line.
+A full-width monthly line chart with a year range slicer, a quarterly volume matrix showing seasonal patterns, and a clustered bar chart comparing registered vs active accounts with a utilisation rate line.

 **Page 4 — Demographics**
 A horizontal bar chart of exclusion rates for all 20 demographic segments with a national average reference line, a 100% stacked bar showing inclusion vs exclusion by category, a segment detail table with colour-coded relative exclusion index, and a category slicer that filters all visuals by Gender, Age, Location, Income, Education or PWD.